markd89/FrontPocket/README.md

 Much thanks to the very smart people at Kyutai Labs for their beautiful model and helpful reference code. https://github.com/kyutai-labs/pocket-tts Their stuff is where the <b>real magic</b> happens.

+Note: Developed/tested under Debian Linux.
+MacOS/Windows "should" work.
+Please test and provide a PR for any needed fixes.
 ---

 ## Features